bluenviron/mediamtx/README.md

 The resulting stream will be available in path `/cam`.

-If you want to run the server inside Docker, you need to use the `latest-rpi` image (that already contains libcamera) and launch the container with some additional flags:
+If you want to run the server inside Docker, you need to use the `latest-rpi` image (that already contains required libraries) and launch the container with some additional flags:

 ```sh
 docker run --rm -it \